pashok6798/TTG_Tools/README.md

 - Batman: The Enemy Within
 - The Walking Dead: The Final Season
 - The Walking Dead: The Telltale Definitive Series
-- Sam and Max Save the World Remastered (v 1.0.6)
+- Sam and Max Save the World Remastered